rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  asts *=:.

-It it turn calls the `ast` rule to process all AST nodes:
+It it turn calls the `ast` rule to process each AST node:

 $:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  ast *=:.